jonaslindell-th/blog/_posts/2021-09-08-github-actions.markdown

 ---

 <br/><br/>
-CI is a practice which facilitates merging code to the main branch or commiting code to your branch continuously.
+CI is a practice which facilitates merging code to the main branch and/or commiting code to your branch continuously.
 By introducing a CI pipeline in Github actions for example, a commit to your branch or merge attempt to the main branch (depending on what triggers you choose to use), triggers a series of automated steps.
 These steps may involve running the code build, unit tests, code analysis and more.

 If a new branch were to pass all of the automated steps in the pipeline without any errors, a merge to the main branch is possible and may continue to the next stage e.g. deployment to the cloud.
 Should any of the steps fail, the development team may go through the error report, so that they may fix the issues and the merge attempt is prevented from progressing to any further stages.